Coast Guard rescues 7 after lightning strike 100 miles off Clearwater

 |High-Res.
 Downloads:

-This work, Coast Guard rescues 7 after lightning strike 100 miles off Clearwater, by PO1 Ayla Hudson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard rescues 7 after lightning strike 100 miles off Clearwater, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.